eml-eda/plinio/plinio/cost/README.md

 Hardware unaware:
 * `params`: counts the number of WEIGHTS of the model.
 Ignores biases, and only considers Convolutional and Linear layers, assuming all other layers (e.g. BatchNorm) have 0 parameters.
 * `params_bit`: counts the number of bits required to store the WEIGHTS of the model (relevant for [`MPS`](../methods/mps/README.md) only).
 Ignores biases, and only considers Convolutional and Linear layers, assuming all other layers (e.g. BatchNorm) have 0 parameters.
-* `params_bias`: [DEPRECATED] counts the number of PARAMETERS (weights and biases) of the model.
-Considers Convolutional and Linear layers, assuming all other layers (e.g. BatchNorm) have 0 parameters.
-This model will replace `params` (currently kept only for reproducibility reasons) and the current name will be deprecated.
 * `ops`: counts the number of MAC operations per inference.
 Accounts for Convolutional and Linear layers only, assuming that all other layers have 0 ops.
 * `ops_bit`: counts the number of "bitops" per inference (relevant for [`MPS`](../methods/mps/README.md) only).
 Bitops are defined as $sum_{b_w,b_x}(b_w \cdot b_x \cdot OPS_{b_w,b_x})$, where $b_w$ and $b_x$ are the possible weights and activations bit-widths, and $OPS_{b_w, b_x}$ is the number of MAC operations executed with those bit-widths as input.
 Accounts for Convolutional and Linear layers only, assuming that all other layers have 0 ops.